 During the next twelve months, we expect a further step change in the growth of the Company.
-Following DOC approval we shall look to develop the significant potential of the Block beyond our existing SGL Development Area.
-Strong progress has been made on the preparation of additional gas gathering and processing facilities.
-A cumulative gas processing capacity of 130 MMscf/d is being planned to be available by 2016 end to provide a strong platform from which to negotiate further new gas supply contracts.
-We look forward to continued drilling success in both Pariwar and B&B. Negotiations on the new gas sales contract with GAIL for offtake by the power plant in January 2017 are ongoing.
-The Company is also progressing the dialogue for the review of gas pricing under our existing sales contract.
+Following FDP approval we shall look to develop the significant potential of the Block beyond our existing SGL Development Area.
+A revised Field Development Plan will be submitted for the SGL area to increase the production from SGL area.
+We look forward to continued drilling success in both Pariwar and B&B. Negotiations on the new gas sales contract with GAIL for offtake by the power plant are ongoing.
+The Company is also discussing connection arrangements for the non SGL gas to the pipeline which will provide connectivity to the national gas grid, supplying customers in Gujarat, Rajasthan and Punjab.

-Ajay KalsiChief Executive Officer 21 September 2015
+Ajay Kalsi Chief Executive Officer 26 September 2016